About

 Washington Romance Writers is a professional writers organization comprised of individuals across racial identities, gender identities, sexual orientations, and people with disabilities.
 WRW strives to uplift, encourage, and assist our membership while promoting a safe environment where we can work toward our collective goals.
 We are an inclusive organization and are anti-racist.
 We stand with our authors of color, LGBT authors, and other marginalized authors.
 The WRW Board is committed to promoting diversity and inclusion in all of our programming and member interactions.

-Founded in 1982, Washington Romance Writers (WRW), has become one of the leading women’s fiction organizations, as well as one of the most prolific groups of romance writers, in the United States.
-It is also one of the largest and most active affiliates of Romance Writers of America, a national non-profit corporation dedicated to promoting excellence in romantic fiction.
+Founded in 1982, Washington Romance Writers (WRW), has a proud history as one of the leading women’s fiction organizations, as well as one of the most prolific groups of romance writers, in the United States.
+As a chapter of Romance Writers of America, a national non-profit corporation dedicated to promoting excellence in romantic fiction, Washington Romance Writers is dedicated to supporting and maintaining a community of writers in our area a d beyod.

 “WRW helps guide aspiring authors through every stage of the writing process, from outline to draft to publication.
 Once published, the author receives another range of services suited to her needs and designed to help promote the sales of her books.
 But for all members, the single most important thing the group provides is support.
 The value of having a local network of professional colleagues can’t be measured.”